 Should You Use Reptile Incubators?

 It is also essential that you keep temperature and humidity in mind.
-Without proper humidity, the chicks might drown inside their eggs.
+Without proper moisture, the chicks might drown inside their eggs.
 Similarly, they can die early if you hatch them at a cold temperature.

 If you keep these three things in mind, your incubation process should go smoothly.
 Aside from saving money, it can also be a great way to bond with your chicks.
-You will need to be more hands-on, but the results would be worth it.
+You will need to be more hands-on, but the results will be worth it.